brevis-network/prover-network-ops/docs/run_prover_node.md

    > Note: (1) Fees are denominated in the staking token.
 (2) A VK digest is generated when building the ELF and uniquely identifies a zk program.

-### Staking as a bidder
+### Initialize Prover (StakingController)

-To join the proving network as a bidder, you must initialize yourself as a prover in the [StakingController](https://basescan.org/address/0x9c0D8C5F10f0d3A02D04556a4499964a75DBf4A3#writeProxyContract).
+To join the proving network, initialize your prover on the [StakingController](https://basescan.org/address/0x9c0D8C5F10f0d3A02D04556a4499964a75DBf4A3#writeProxyContract).
 BREV is the staking token on Base mainnet (token address `0x086F405146Ce90135750Bbec9A063a8B20A8bfFb`).
 The CLI command [`tools init-prover`](./tools.md#init-prover) automates this, but you can also use a block explorer.
 Perform the first three steps with your **prover** account:

 1. Approve the StakingController to spend your BREV: [BREV contract](https://basescan.org/token/0x086F405146Ce90135750Bbec9A063a8B20A8bfFb#writeProxyContract) → `approve(0x9c0D..., amount)`.
 2. Call `initializeProver` on the [StakingController](https://basescan.org/address/0x9c0D8C5F10f0d3A02D04556a4499964a75DBf4A3#writeProxyContract) with a commission rate in basis points (e.g., 500 bps = 5%).
 Choose a commission rate that matches your policy.
 This call also transfers the minimum stake.

+   Commission rates support both a default and per-source overrides via `setCommissionRate(source, rate)`:
+   - Default commission rate: your global fallback rate, applied to any reward source without a specific override.
+   - Per-source override: a rate specific to a given reward source (for example, you may set a higher rate for BrevisMarket rewards to cover GPU costs, while keeping a lower rate for other reward sources to remain competitive for stakers).
 3. Call `setProverProfile` to publish your metadata.
 4. If the submitter uses a different account:
    - As the submitter, call `setSubmitterConsent` on [BrevisMarket](https://basescan.org/address/0xcCec2a9FE35b6B5F23bBF303A4e14e5895DeA127#writeProxyContract).